sandwich-go/redisson/README.md

 ```text
 [SET KEEPTTL]: redis command are not supported in version "5.0.0", available since 6.0.0
 ```

+> :warning: Will Panic when check version failed in development mode.

 ### Check deprecated
 if Redis >= 4.0